yairchu/yairchu.github.io/site/posts/what-is-declarative-code.md

 Naively one might write code to parse these options, and separately write documentation for them.
 A declarative library generates both from a single description.

+## Additional use-cases

+**TODO**: Find ways to incorporate this into another aspect of the app

+### Automatic differentiation

+Machine learning and optimization problems often require computing [gradients](https://en.wikipedia.org/wiki/Gradient) of cost functions.

+There are 2 parts of the model which would often involve similar code:

+* Executing the model
+* Training the model, whereas this part would consist of two parts
+  * Forward pass.
+It is very similar to the model execution but it retains intermediate results
+  * Backward pass.
+It traverses the computation in reverse order to compute all the gradients

+There are two declarative approaches to unify all of these to a single description:

+* Automatic differentiation (like ad or autograd) libraries only require making the model execution function polymorphic, but do incur have some performance penalry
+* ML Frameworks like TensorFlow produce efficient implementations of all three processes from a single model descriptions

 ## Declarative code: Pros and Cons

+Pros:

+* The error is less error prone because there is a single source of truth rather than several variations of it that need to be consistent.
+No ammount of testing could replace the value this brings in eliminating bugs
+* The code is more succint and elegant

+Cons:

+* Learning curve
+* There are usually more steps involved when debugging